HMNZS Canterbury (F421): Operational history

 Canterbury was the RNZN's fourth Type 12 frigate.
 She was laid down on 12 June 1969 by Yarrow Shipbuilders and launched 11 months later on 6 May 1970.
 She was the last Leander-class frigate and the last steam-driven warship to serve in New Zealand.
 The order for the ship went ahead after some controversy and doubt generated by the then Minister of Finance, Robert Muldoon.
 She was built at the end of the production line for Leanders to fit the most economical frigate building programme for the British Government, requiring 4 more Leanders for the Royal Navy, a pair for Chile (who ordered Exocet missiles) and one for RNZN.

 Canterbury was built in modular form in 25 sections and then welded together on the slipway.
 This reduced construction time to 2.5 years but resulted in continuous disputes as neither Yarrow, the RNZN or RN had fully planned or had adequate supervision for fitting out RNZNs rather different broad beam Leander whose operations room, messing and helicopter facilities were 2 years behind or ahead of the RN 1969 patterns.

 She was the first Leander-class frigate to have the wells for Limbo mortars and VDS (dipping sonar) replaced and plated over to give a larger helicopter landing area, so helicopters larger than the original Westland Wasp could land and operate from the ship.
 A close circuit TV system was also introduced so flight deck operations could be observed and accurately controlled from the ships operation room.
 These innovations were refitted to most of the Royal Navy Leander fleet, including Canterbury's sisters in the NZ fleet.

 In 1968, the NZ government contemplated introducing US weapons systems.
 In line with this Mk 32 anti-submarine torpedo tubes were fitted and a limited number of Mark 46 torpedoes were provided to supplement the older shallower diving Mk 44 torpedoes, to replace the short range Limbo mortar and to arm the Wasp helicopter.
 However plans for a US Edo sonar and chaff decoys and to arm the Wasp with the Anglo-French AS-12 small anti-ship missiles were not introduced due to cost and for political reasons.

-During her time in service, she travelled about 960,000 nautical miles (44 circumnavigations of the Earth), and was temporary home for 559 officers and 3,269 ratings.
+During her time in service, she travelled about 960,000 nautical miles (a distance equivalent to 44 circumnavigations of the Earth), and was temporary home for 559 officers and 3,269 ratings.

 Gerald Hensley, then at the New Zealand Embassy in Washington, recalled that: "The frigate "Canterbury" on its delivery voyage sailed up the Potomac River to Washington, said to be the first foreign warship to do so since the British raid in 1814.
 Memories were long.
 A barbecue was held on the ship to promote New Zealand lamb and as I came away a man said to me, 'What are these guys doing in this town?
 Last time they were here they burnt the place down'."